yetulaxman/recipe-slideprep/README.md

 cd recipe-slideprep
 ```

-Edit slurm batch script (slide_prep_puhti.sh) with your markdown file name (default: demo.md) and project information  and then run the script as below:
+First, edit slurm batch script (slide_prep_puhti.sh) with your markdown file name (default: demo.md) and project information (an obligatory flag in slurm script)  and then run the script as below:

 ```
 sbatch slide_prep_puhti.sh
 ```
+Please note that the HTML file created will have the same name as your markdown file.

-### Finally copy repo directory (along with newly generated HTML) to your local computer and open your presentation:
+### Finally copy repository directory (along with newly generated HTML) to your local computer and then open your presentation:

 ```
 scp -r username@puhti.csc.fi:/path/of/directory/  .